How do Conservative Party leadership elections work?

 The July-September 2022 Contest

-In an effort to speed up the the competition, for 2022 the number of backers that a candidate needs to get on the ballot has been increased to 20, and the cut-off for the first round is now 30 votes.
-After this, a series of ballots will be held with the lowest scoring candidate removed in each round.
+In an effort to speed up the competition, for 2022 the number of backers that a candidate needed to get on the ballot was increased to 20, and the cut-off for the first round was 30 votes.
+After this, a series of ballots was held, with the lowest scoring candidate removed in each round.

 Rishi Sunak, Penny Mordant, Liz Truss, Jeremy Hunt, Nadhim Zahawi, Tom Tugandhat, Kemi Badenoch and Suella Braverman all received the 20 nominations needed to stand.
-In the first round, Jeremy Hunt won 18 votes and Nadhim Zahawi won 25 so both failed to reach the threshold of 30 votes and were knocked out of the contest.
-In the later rounds the least popular candidate was excluded.
-In the second round this was Suella Braverman, then Tom Tugenhat in round 3, Kemi Badenoch in round 4, then Penny Mordaunt in round 5.
+In the first round, Jeremy Hunt and Nadhim Zahawi both failed to reach the threshold of 30 votes and were knocked out of the contest.
+In the second round Suella Braverman was excluded, then Tom Tugenhat in round 3, Kemi Badenoch in round 4, then Penny Mordaunt in round 5.
 Rishi Sunak and Liz Truss will go to the membership ballot.

 The October 2022 Contest

 The second Conservative Party leadership election of 2022 was triggered by the resignation of Liz Truss after just 44 days in office.
-Keen to avoid a prolonged contest as was seen in the summer candidates were required to obtain 100 Conservative MP backers before they could go to a wider party membership ballot.
-If more than two candidates were nominated MPs would hold a ballot to eliminate one before holding an ‘indicative vote’ of the final two before going to the wider conservative membership in a final vote.
+Keen to avoid a prolonged contest, the summer candidates were required to obtain 100 Conservative MP backers before they could go to a wider party membership ballot.
+If more than two candidates were nominated, MPs would hold a ballot to eliminate one before holding an ‘indicative vote’ of the final two before going to the wider conservative membership in a final vote.

 Intrigue and tactical voting